Better-Conversations/docs.bettercourses.org/README.md

 It is built using Sphinx and the PyData theme.

 Note the repository is public, as is the built site which is served up via GitHub Pages.

+## Building the PDF of the Articles of Association

+We need a PDF of the articles of association for Companies House and B-Corp certification.

+To build the PDF, run `make latexpdf` in the root of the repository.

+This requires a local installation of LaTeX.